blackboard/anthologydevdocs/docs/REST APIs/Learn/Sandbox/developer-ami.md

 ## Overview

 The Learn REST and LTI Developer Amazon Machine Image (“AMI”) is an image of a Learn server available in the Amazon Marketplace.
 The AMI allows a developer to spin up a copy of Learn for building applications that use the REST APIs and/or Learning Tool Interoperability (“LTI”) to integrate with Learn.
 This image is a standalone copy of the SaaS deployment of Learn that allows development and testing against the Ultra user experience.
 Once the developer spins up the copy of Learn, it lives in his or her AWS account and the developer has full control over the instance of Learn.
 All instances are pre-licensed with a developer license.
 New developer AMIs will be made available in the same cadence as SaaS releases.
-Please note that there is often a delay of 5-14 days before the AMI is available due to AMI and AWS processing time.
+Please note that there is a potential delay of 1-2 days before the AMI is available due to AMI and AWS processing time.

 This program allows a developer to build an integration for Learn without a formal paid partnership.
 Anyone who wants to test the Ultra experience can create copy.
 Note that you cannot deploy a custom building block to this AMI.
 It is meant only for REST and LTI development.